Teahouse

 A teahouse or tearoom (also tea room) is an establishment which primarily serves tea and other light refreshments.
 A tea room may be a room set aside in a hotel, especially for serving afternoon tea, or may be an establishment that only serves cream tea.
 Although the function of a tea room may vary according to the circumstance or country, tea houses often serve as centers of social interaction, like coffee houses.

 Some cultures have a variety of distinct tea-centered establishments of different types, depending on the national tea culture.
-For example, the British or American tea room serves afternoon tea with a variety of small snacks.
+For example, British tea rooms often serve afternoon tea with a variety of small snacks.